Mark Natta

-Mark Natta (/it/; born 28 November 2002) is an Australian professional soccer player who plays as a central defender for the Newcastle Jets in the A-League Men.
-Born in Australia, he is a dual citizen of both Australia and Italy.
+Mark Natta (/it/; born 28 November 2002) is an Australian professional soccer player who plays as a central defender for Cesena in Serie B. Born in Australia, he is a dual citizen of both Australia and Italy.

 Early life

 Natta played in the 2015 Little League World Series, representing Cronulla Little League from Sydney and the Australia region.

 Club career

 Western Sydney Wanderers

 Natta joined Western Sydney Wanderers when he was 13.
 On 19 January 2021, Natta made his debut for Western Sydney Wanderers in a 1-0 win over Central Coast Mariners.

 Newcastle Jets

 On 4 July 2022, it was announced that Natta had signed a two-year deal with Newcastle Jets.
-He made his debut for Newcastle Jets in a 2-1 win over Perth Glory.
+He made his debut for Newcastle Jets in a 2–1 win over Perth Glory.

+On 28 May 2026, the club confirmed that Natta would depart the club at the expiration of his contract at the end of the 2025–26 season.

+Cesena

+In July 2026, Italian side Cesena announced the signing of Natta on a two-year contract.